joyhardi/Ad-Campaign-Database/README.md

 ## Files
 - `Schema.sql` --> table creation
-- `InsertData` --> Data import & insert
+- `InsertData.sql` --> Data import & insert
 - `Queries.sql` --> analysis queries

 ## How to Run
 1. Create the database in MySQL.
 2. Run `Schema.sql` to build tables.
-3. Use `InsertData` to populate with sample records.
+3. Use `InsertData.sql` to populate with sample records.
 4. Run queries from `Queries.sql` for analysis.

 ## Key Learning Points